munshkr/emscripten-fs-example/README.md

 * cmake
 * emscripten

-## Develop
+## Usage

-Clone the repository and run `make` to build the library.
+Clone the repository and run `npm run build` to build the library.
+You can then run `npm run test` to test it (check `test.js`).
+Also, `npm run build:debug` builds the project without optimizations.

 ## License